My neonate

 freezing remains in accordance with those neoteric Kuru mandates that had just

-all their official duties before having left early that night.
+official duties before having left early that night.

 Then, some

-infant-screams had suddenly and inexplicably erupted from my cryo-crypt.
-An
+had inexplicably erupted from my cryo-crypt.
+An anonymous janitor had been

-anonymous janitor had been mopping up nearby with loose earbuds blaring away
+mopping up nearby with loose earbuds blaring away until she’d inadvertently

-until she’d inadvertently shaken one out of her left ear and heard my horrid
+shaken one out of her left ear and heard my horrid cries echoing down the

-cries echoing down the desolate hallways like demonic tremors rippling through
+desolate hallways like demonic tremors rippling through accursed airs.
+A cold

-syllables, intensely imploring her glorious god to help her find someone valorous
+screaming in stupefied syllables to intensely implore her glorious god to help

-enough to vanquish my horrible hollers from her unconsolable ears while her
+her find someone valorous enough to vanquish my horrible hollers from her unconsolable

-mass continuously crashing into everything around her.
+heaping mass continuously crashing into everything around her.

 This

-the hospital’s blood-soaked Commander directly into this confounded catabasis.
-The
+Commander into this confounded catabasis.
+The Commander had remained frozen

-Commander had remained frozen like a motionless monument of maternal mourning,
+like a motionless monument of maternal mourning, holding her own blanketed heap

-holding her own blanketed heap of lifeless flesh in her emaciated embrace as
+of lifeless flesh in an emaciated embrace and staring through sorrow-saturated

-she’d stared through sorrow-saturated eyes at the confused chaos of the collapsed
+eyes at the confused chaos of the collapsed custodian.
+A long and mummified

-custodian.
-A long and mummified moment festered before her muted mind could
+moment festered before her muted mind could make any sense of what her normally

-make any sense of what her normally brilliant blue eyes were seeing.
-She’d been
+brilliant blue eyes were seeing.
+She’d been well known as a discerning and

-she’d just endured had effectively eviscerated and emptied out every thinking
+decisive leader, but the tragedy she’d just endured had eviscerated and emptied

-and feeling part of her.
+out every thinking and feeling part of her.

 A mere

-moment before she’d entered that morgue-bound elevator, the Commander had suffered
+moment before she’d entered that morgue-bound elevator, the Commander had

 instant and inconceivable fate, she’d stubbornly insisted on delivering her